howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 ---
 title: Connecting The Server and Database with Prisma Client
 pageTitle: "Connecting a Database to a GraphQL Server with Prisma Tutorial"
 description: "Learn how to add a database to your GraphQL server.
-The database is powered by Prisma and connected to the server via GraphQL bindings."
+The database is accessed using Prisma Client."
-question: "What is the main responsibility of the Prisma binding instance that's attached to the 'context'?"
+question: "What is the purpose of the context argument in GraphQL resolvers?"
-answers: ["Expose the application schema to client applications", "Translate the GraphQL operations from the Prisma API into JavaScript functions", "Translate the GraphQL operations from the application layer into JavaScript functions", "Generate SQL queries"]
+answers: ["It always provides access to a database", "It carries the query arguments", "It is used for authentication", "It lets resolvers communicate with each other"]
-correctAnswer: 1
+correctAnswer: 4
 ---

-// -- TODO (robin-macpherson) --//

-@nikolasburk as I was working through this myself, it was a stark difference to go from having the amazing autocompletion in the last section and then no autocompletion here while writing out these first steps.

-I'd like to re-structure the steps of this chapter so that it's a bit more intuitive and it would be great if we could get autocompletion working before they begin typing out the refactoring of the resolvers!

-Below is my first effort of restructuring and re-ordering things.

-Other change notes:

-- I updated the original code to continue using `parent` instead of `root`.
-In my experience, `parent` is much more common and that's what was used in previous sections, so it felt a little jarring to suddenly switch to `root` here.
-Let me know if you disagree, though, since you have a lot more experience than me here!
-- I decided that it would be nice to add a little more focus/emphasis on helping people become comfortable with the overall system and workflow behind a Prisma/GraphQL project.
-I might been a little repetitive on this point so let me know if you think so.
-I thought it was better to start out very clear and we can always make it a little more concise if needed.
-- I changed the order in which we present and explain the information.
-As I was going through the original, I found myself asking questions like, "Wait, how do we have access to the `prisma` object?" and while typing "Why am I getting these errors?".
-The way I wrote it now feels a little smoother to me, by introducing the objective, then concepts like the `context` argument up front which we will use to accomplish that objective, and then showing it in action.
-In the same line of thinking, I also presented the steps of importing `PrismaClient` and setting up the `context` before then implementing the refactored resolvers.
-Let me know how you like this approach and educational flow! 😄

-// --------------------------- //

-In this section, you're going to learn how to connect your GraphQL server to the [Prisma](https://www.prisma.io) API you set up in the last chapter, which provides the interface to your database.
+In this section, you're going to learn how to connect your GraphQL server to your database using [Prisma](https://www.prisma.io), which provides the interface to your database.
 This connection is implemented via [Prisma Client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client).

 ### Wiring up your GraphQL schema with Prisma Client

-The first thing you need to do is import your generated Prisma Client library and wire up the GraphQL server so that you can access the CRUD operations that your new Prisma API exposes in order to access your new database.
+The first thing you need to do is import your generated Prisma Client library and wire up the GraphQL server so that you can access the database queries that your new Prisma Client exposes.

-#### The GraphQL Context Resolver Argument
+#### The GraphQL `context` resolver argument

 Remember how we said earlier that all GraphQL resolver functions _always_ receive four arguments?
-To accomplish this step, you'll need to get to know another one -- the `context` argument!
+To accomplish this step, you'll need to get to know another one – the `context` argument!

 The `context` argument is a plain JavaScript object that every resolver in the resolver chain can read from and write to.
 Thus, it is basically a means for resolvers to communicate.
-A really helpful feature is that you can already write to the context at the moment when the GraphQL server itself is being initialized.
+A really helpful feature is that you can already write to the `context` at the moment when the GraphQL server itself is being initialized.

-This means that we can attach an instance of Prisma Client to the _context_ when initializing the server and then access is from inside our resolvers via the _context_ argument!
+This means that we can attach an instance of Prisma Client to the `context` when initializing the server and then access is from inside our resolvers via the `context` argument!

 That's all a bit theoretical, so let's see how it looks in action 💻